aktarulrahul/aktarulrahul/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Full-Stack Developer** and **DevOps Engineer** with a love for creating robust, scalable applications and optimizing development workflows.
-When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or sharing knowledge with the developer community.
+I'm a passionate **Full-Stack Developer** with expertise in modern web technologies and a deep interest in **Generative AI** and **Agentic AI**.
+I love creating intelligent, user-centric applications that leverage cutting-edge AI capabilities.
+When I'm not coding, you'll find me exploring new AI technologies, building innovative solutions, or sharing knowledge with the developer community.

 ### 🎯 What I Do

-- **Full-Stack Development**: Building end-to-end web applications with modern technologies
+- **Full-Stack Development**: Building end-to-end web applications with React, Next.js, and modern technologies
-- **DevOps Engineering**: Automating deployments, managing infrastructure, and ensuring smooth CI/CD pipelines
+- **Backend Development**: Creating robust APIs with Node.js, Express, and FastAPI
-- **Mobile App Development**: Creating cross-platform mobile applications
+- **AI Integration**: Developing intelligent applications with Generative AI and Agentic AI
-- **Cloud Architecture**: Designing and implementing cloud-native solutions
+- **Cloud Solutions**: Deploying and managing applications on AWS and Azure

 ### 🌟 What Drives Me